erajasekar/erajasekar.github.io/_posts/2014-11-12-blogging-platform-hackers-octopress-docpad-poole.md

 + Write content using Markdown language.
 + Manage code in source control like github.
 + Easy deployment and hosting on github pages or other hosting providers like [Heroku](https://www.heroku.com/), [Amazon AWS](http://aws.amazon.com/).
-+ Easy integration with social sharing like facebook, twitter and disqus comments.
++ Easy integration with social sharing like Facebook, Twitter and Disqus comments.
 + Mobile friendly response UI.
 + Highly decoupled and No vendor lock in.
 It's easy to migrate to a different site generator or switch different hosting provider.